Gavin-Yinld/csmFinder/readme.md

 # Introduction

 csmFinder is an R package for identifying putative cell-subset specific DNA methylation (pCSM) loci from single-cell or bulk methylomes.
-For single cell methylomes, a beta mixture model is involved to grouping the single cells into hyper- and hypo-methylated subsets.
+For single cell methylomes, a beta mixture model is involved to group the single cells into hyper- and hypo-methylated subsets.
 For bulk methylomes, a nonparametric Bayesian clustering algorithm is used for grouping the sequence reads into hyper- and hypo-methylated subset.
-Both of them identify the genomic loci with significant difference bwtween two subsets as pCSM loci.
+Both of them identify the genomic loci with significant methylation difference bwtween two subsets as pCSM loci.

 # Current Features
 * Generate 4-CpG segments from bismark extractor results